MichaelAntonFischer/enpal-link/README.md

 Go to the "Charging Rules" section in the cFos Charging Manager.
 Add a new rule and select "Surplus Charging" as the mode.
-Configure the rule to use the "Enpal Solar Surplus Meter" you just created.
+Configure the rule to use the "Enpal Solar Generation Meter" you just created.
 Example Configuration for Surplus Charging Rule:

-Meter: Enpal Solar Surplus Meter
+Meter: Enpal Solar Meter
 Start Current: 6A (or your desired start current)
 Stop Current: 0A (or your desired stop current)
 Priority: High
 Testing the Endpoint

+If you want you can also add the other meters for a more intricate pv and battery control.

 ### You can test the endpoint using the curl command: